2023 Solar Incentives Guide for Clayton, NC - Tax Credits & Rebates

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the state and local level.
+Not all solar incentives are federal; tax credits, rebates and more might also be offered at the state and local level.
 Incentives may be offered by the state of North Carolina, or by your county or municipality.
 Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Clayton